vinctustech/querystate/README.md

 # QueryState

-A lightweight utility for syncing URL query parameters with React state, designed specifically for Ant Design's Select components.
+A lightweight utility that uses URL query parameters as React state, eliminating the need for `useState` when working with filterable views and Ant Design's Select components.

 ## Overview

-QueryState provides a simple, type-safe way to persist UI filter/view state in the URL.
-It's built on top of React Router's `useSearchParams` hook, with added conveniences for working with both single-value and multi-value parameters.
+QueryState provides a simple, type-safe way to persist UI filter/view state directly in the URL.
+It's built on top of React Router's `useSearchParams` hook but eliminates the need to maintain separate local state for UI components, as the URL itself becomes your state store.

 Key features:
+- Eliminates the need for separate React state management (`useState`) for filter components
 - Seamless integration with Ant Design's Select components
 - Support for both single-select and multi-select parameters
 - Type-safe parameter access and updates
-- Clean, declarative API
+- Automatic URL-based state persistence with no additional code

 ## Installation